TheTechnobear/Orac/Norns/readme.txt

 Orac is distributed as two standard debian packages , both need installing

-so copy these to your fates machines:
+so copy these to your norns machine:

 then: